Sisu Auto: 1945 to 1969: Growth and diversification

 SAT sold a number of Hercules-based Sisu AMG engines to Dutch DAF and got as payment total 96 pieces of forward control DAF models K-50, P-50 and A-50 in 1951.
 The vehicles were delivered without engines, some of them were lacking of gearboxes and electric components.
 They were equipped with the same Sisu AMG engines and other Sisu parts at the Fleminginkatu factory in Helsinki.
 The last units were sold in 1954.

 In 1951 and 1955–1957 SAT imported total 105 Trojan vans.
 The first imported vehicles undertook many changes before they met the requirements.
 Some of them got a Finnish made body.
-In 1956 SAT built a series of ten DKW Schnellaster's from CKD kits imported from West Germany; they were sold with name Donau-Sisu.
+In 1956 SAT built a series of ten DKW Schnellasters from CKD kits imported from West Germany; they were sold with name Donau-Sisu.
 Additionally, some modifications were made for SAT-imported Aveling-Barford and Avelin Austin graders and dumper trucks and also Leyland Terrier and BMC Mastiff lorries.

 In the 1950s Finland was the most important market for Colombian coffee.
-Finland and Colombia signed a bilateral trade agreement in 1959 and Colombian coffee was paid with Sisu's thereafter.
+Finland and Colombia signed a bilateral trade agreement in 1959 and Colombian coffee was paid with Sisus thereafter.
 The trading was handled via Banco Cafetero until it changed multilateral in 1968.
-Colombia grew the most important export destination of Sisu's.
+Colombia grew the most important export destination of Sisus.
 SAT had plans of starting local production in Medellín jointly with Leyland Motors but the project was eventually cancelled due to financial risks.
 In the early 1970s the Andean Community of Nations decided about starting its own lorry production and the successful trading came to end after about 1200 sold units.